NuCivic/react-dash/docs/development/dataHandlers.md

 ```

 ## Global Data
-Data which is set to the top-level Dashboard component is passed to all components as a globalData prop.
-It is also available inside of datahandlers as an argument to the datahandler.
+Data which is set to the top-level Dashboard component is passed to all components as a `globalData` prop.
+It is also available inside of data handlers as the `dashboardData` argument.
+Data is assigned to the dashboard as a whole in the same way as it is assigned components, using data, backends, or customDatahandlers.
+See `examples/settings.js` for an example of using the [CSV Backend](backends#csv)

 ## Data Format
 In most cases, data is considered as an array (`[]`).